cs161-staff/textbook/memory-safety/vulnerabilities.md

 ---
-title: 4.
+title: 3.
 Memory Safety Vulnerabilities
 parent: Memory Safety
 nav_order: 2
 ---

-# Memory safety vulnerabilities
+# Memory Safety Vulnerabilities

 TODO: Would be good to split this into multiple sections. ~NN